openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 ![storage metrics on add storage pages](img/storage-metrics-on-add-storage.png)
 - A column should be added indicating the amount of capacity *available* for each claim, when the storage class supports the metric.
 - This may give a user some indication of which PVCs are being consumed by other applications.
-- Two dashes `--` should appear in that column if the metric is not available.
+- `N/A` should appear in that column if the metric is not available.
 - If none of the claims listed support the metric, that column should not appear.

 ## *Future* Warnings and Notifications